As of April 1st, 2021

 - Place all tables and figures after the references and clearly label each.

-The title page should contain the title, the full names of the authors, corresponding author, the street address of the authors’ academic affiliations, and the mailing address for the proofs.
+The title page should contain the title, the full names of the authors, corresponding authors, the street address of the authors’ academic affiliations, and the mailing address for the proofs.

 Authors should indicate the category of papers (Review, Original article, Field report, Case report, and Letters to the Editor) in the upper left corner of the title page.
 A fax number, telephone number, and e-mail address should also be included.